mbadolato/iTerm2-Color-Schemes/README.md

 This is a set of color schemes that I've made for iTerm2.
-The schemes Novel, Grass, Homebrew, Ocean, Pro, Man Page, and Red Sands are copies of the schemes of the same name included with the Mac Terminal application.
+The schemes Novel, Grass, Homebrew, Ocean, Pro, Man Page, Red Sands, and Terminal Basic  are copies of the schemes of the same name included with the Mac Terminal application.

 **Dark Pastel**